ohmage/lifestreams/README.md

 /* set data */
 rec.setData(data);  // or rec.d(data);
 ```
-While you can use a generic data type, such as HashMap, or ObjectNode for the payload, it is strongly recommended to define a POJO class for any data type you will generate, so that the future modules can have a defined "contract for data type" to depend on. (see [MobilityData.java](https://github.com/ohmage/lifestreams/blob/master/lifestreams-storm/src/main/java/lifestreams/models/data/MobilityData.java) for example, or [more](https://github.com/ohmage/lifestreams/tree/master/lifestreams-storm/src/main/java/lifestreams/models/data).)
+While you can use a generic data type, such as HashMap, or ObjectNode as the payload, it is strongly recommended to define a POJO class for any data types you will generate.
+Such a pracice allows future modules can have a "data type contract" to depend on. (see [MobilityData.java](https://github.com/ohmage/lifestreams/blob/master/lifestreams-storm/src/main/java/lifestreams/models/data/MobilityData.java) for example, or [more](https://github.com/ohmage/lifestreams/tree/master/lifestreams-storm/src/main/java/lifestreams/models/data).)

 SimpleTask provides a helper function called createRecord(), that makes it easy to create and emit a StreamRecord.

 ### Seamless integration with ohmage
-One important goal of Lifestreams is to make it a breeze to integrate with [ohmage], an open source data store used in many mHealth studies.
+One important goal of Lifestreams is to make it a breeze to integrate with [ohmage].
+Ohmage is an open source data store used in many mHealth studies.
 For querying data from ohmage, OhmageStreamSpout is available to enable query and listening to the updates from Ohmage Stream API.
-For uploading data to ohmage, any Task can be associated with a *target stream*; consequently all the records output by the task will be automatically uploaded to ohmage!
-(Note that for a record to be successfully uploaded, the format of its data content must be compatible with the ohmage stream schema.)
+For uploading data, any Task can be associated with a *target stream*; and consequently all the records output by that task will be automatically uploaded to ohmage!
+(Note that, for a record to be successfully uploaded, the format of the data must be compatible with the ohmage stream schema.)
- See the following code for example: (or see [here](https://github.com/ohmage/lifestreams/tree/master/lifestreams-storm/src/main/java/lifestreams/examples/activityCount) for a working example.)
+ See the following code for example: (or see [here](https://github.com/ohmage/lifestreams/tree/master/lifestreams-storm/src/main/java/lifestreams/examples/activityCount) for a full working example.)

 ``` java
 public class ActivityInstanceCountTopology {